MBowey/Assignment_7_SQL/README.md

   * What are the top 100 highest transactions made between 7:00 am and 9:00 am?

   * Do you see any anomalous transactions that could be fraudulent?
-      **The top 9 out 100 are suscipicous as they are whole numbers with no decimals versus all others are smaller and include cents**
+      **The top 9 out of 100 are suscipicous as they are whole numbers with no cents and they are much larger amounts then the rest.**

   * Is there a higher number of fraudulent transactions made during this time frame versus the rest of the day?
       **Assuming all numbers that don't include cents are fraudulent, then there are 110 fraudulent transactions.
-Therefore, the 9 that occur betwee 7am and 9am are not the majority of transactions**
+Therefore, the 9 that occur between 7am and 9am are not the majority of transactions**

   * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.

 * What are the top 5 merchants prone to being hacked using small transactions?
-    **TOP 5 Merchants Prone to Being Hacked are Wood-Ramirez, Hood-Philips, Baker Inc. & McDaniel, Hines and Mcfarland**
+    **The top 5 merchants prone to being hacked are Wood-Ramirez, Hood-Philips, Baker Inc. & McDaniel, Hines and Mcfarland**

 * Create a view for each of your queries.

-    **See db_views.sql file**
+    **Please see 'db_views.sql' file**

 #### Part 2: